AidanH1998/Airplane-Group-1/README.md

 Column titles were update as well as 2 tables created.
 Table 1 is the features table with a converted DayOfWeek column that lists a string of the actual weekday.
 Table 2 is our target table that includes the airline abbreviations and delay.

-We decided to keep all columns as features (except delay).
+We originally decided to keep all columns as features (except delay).
 We felt that these columns would best fit the questions we are aiming to answer with the unique identified being flight number.
 These include:
 - Flight
 - airline
 - departing_airport